-d) Use of judgments and estimates
+d) Use of judgements and estimates

 The preparation of financial statements in conformity with IFRS Accounting Standards requires management to make estimates and assumptions that affect the reported amounts of, and disclosures relating to, assets, liabilities, income and expenses.
 It also requires management to exercise its judgement in the process of applying the Bank's accounting policies.
 Actual results may differ from those estimates.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.